 On-campus resources for graduate students who live on or near campus

-Due to the COVID-19 social distancing guidelines, the OIT Computing Clusters are closed and computers have been removed from these locations across campus.
-The computers, academic software, printing, and scanning services previously provided at our cluster locations are now being offered in other ways.
+The computers, academic software, printing, and scanning services previously provided at our cluster locations are now being offered now as a virtual option through Princeton Virtual Desktops.

 - Are printers available?